zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 ### Result

 We will show all `AuditEntry` values.
+Only information about the `CustomerID` and `Name` will appears.

 ### Code